Kiran1510/Robot-Sensing-and-Navigation/README.md

 # Robot Sensing and Navigation

- Lab work for **EECE5554 - Robot Sensing and Navigation** at Northeastern University.
+ Some of the work I did  for the **EECE5554 - Robot Sensing and Navigation** course at Northeastern University.

 ## Course Overview